mohsenrahmani/miint/index.md

 # Welcome to mint

 mint is Mohsen's personal story in navigating the worlds of ML and data science.
-Coming from a STEM background, I plan to learn and share my learning through this blog.
+I plan to learn and share my learning through this blog.
 Comments are always welcome.

 ## What am I up to